Key Compliance and Security Considerations for the Energy Industry

 - Custom applications are not integrated with collaboration tools, making it difficult to extract and share data or measure performance

 Microsoft Teams can provide an easy-to-use collaboration space to securely share information and conduct conversations between team members and external field service contractors.
-Teams can be used to conduct meetings, place voice calls, centrally store and share work orders, collect field data, upload photos, integrate with business process solutions (built with Power Apps and Power Automate), and integrate line of business apps.
+Teams can be used to conduct meetings, place voice calls, centrally store and share work orders, collect field data, upload photos, integrate with business process solutions (built with Power Apps and Power Automate), and integrate line-of-business apps.
 This type of field service data may be considered low impact; however, efficiencies can be gained by centralizing communications and access data between employees and field service personnel in these scenarios.

 Another example where Microsoft Teams can benefit the energy industry is when field service personnel are working to restore service during an outage.
-Field staff often require fast access to schematic data for substations, generating stations, or blue prints for assets in the field.
+Field staff often requires fast access to schematic data for substations, generating stations, or blue prints for assets in the field.
 This data is considered high impact and must be protected according to NERC CIP regulations.
 Field service work during outages requires communication between field staff and office employees, and in turn with end customers.
 Centralizing communications and data sharing in Microsoft Teams provides field staff with an easy method to both access critical data and communicate information or status back to head office.
 For example, Microsoft Teams enables field staff to join conference calls while on route to an outage.
 Field staff can also take photos or video of their environment and share those with head office, which is particularly important when field equipment does not match schematics.
 Data and status collected from the field can then be surfaced to office employees and leadership through data visualization tools such as Power BI.
 Ultimately, Microsoft Teams can make field staff more efficient and productive in these critical situations.

 Teams: Improve collaboration and reduce compliance risk